ComputeCanada/magic_castle/README.md

 Terraform will then proceed to create the resources defined by the configuration file.
 It should take a few minutes.
-Once the creation process is completed, Terraform will output the administror password, the user account password, the administrator username and the floating ip of the login node.
+Once the creation process is completed, Terraform will output the administrator password, the user account password, the administrator username and the floating ip of the login node.

-**Warning**: altough the instance creation process is finished once Terraform outputs the connection information, you will not be able to connect and use the cluster immediately.
-The instance creation is only the first phase of the cluster building process.
+**Warning**: although the instance creation process is finished once Terraform outputs the connection information, you will not be able to connect and use the cluster immediately.
+The instance creation is only the first phase of the cluster-building process.
 The provisioning: the creation of the user accounts, installation of FreeIPA, Slurm, configuration of JupyterHub, etc.; takes around 15 minutes after the instances are created.

-You can follow the provisioning process on the insances by looking at:
+You can follow the provisioning process on the issuance by looking at:

 * `/var/log/cloud-init-output.log`
 * `/var/log/puppetlabs/puppet/puppet.log` (require admin privileges)